Chart Color Schemes

 Employment performance in Truganina - South West has been broadly consistent with national averages

-Truganina - South West has a highly educated workforce with diverse sector representation.
-Its unemployment rate was 4.3% as of June 2025, which is 0.4% lower than Greater Melbourne's rate of 4.6%.
+Truganina - South West has an educated workforce with diverse sector representation.
+Its unemployment rate was 4.4% as of September 2025, which is 0.3 percentage points lower than Greater Melbourne's rate of 4.7%.

 Frequently Asked Questions - Employment